Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/05-analyze-text.md

-# Analyze Text
+# Exercise 01: Analyze Text

+## Lab scenario
 **Azure Language** supports analysis of text, including language detection, sentiment analysis, key phrase extraction, and entity recognition.

 For example, suppose a travel agency wants to process hotel reviews that have been submitted to the company's web site.
 By using the Azure AI Language, they can determine the language each review is written in, the sentiment (positive, neutral, or negative) of the reviews, key phrases that might indicate the main topics discussed in the review, and named entities, such as places, landmarks, or people mentioned in the reviews.

+## Objectives

+In this lab, you will complete the following tasks:

++ Task 1: Provision an Azure AI Language resource
++ Task 2: Clone the repository for this course in Cloud Shell
++ Task 3: Prepare to use the Azure AI Language SDK for text analytics
++ Task 4: Detect language
++ Task 5: Evaluate sentiment
++ Task 6: Identify key phrases
++ Task 7: Extract entities
++ Task 8: Extract linked entities

+## Estimated timing: 120 minutes

-## Provision an Azure AI Language resource
+## Task 1: Provision an Azure AI Language resource

 If you don't already have one in your subscription, you'll need to provision an **Azure AI Language service** resource in a supported region.